Fomite: Transmission of specific viruses

 Researchers have discovered that smooth (non-porous) surfaces like door knobs transmit bacteria and viruses better than porous materials like paper money because porous, especially fibrous, materials absorb and trap the contagion, making it harder to contract through simple touch.
 Nonetheless, fomites may include soiled clothes, towels, linens, handkerchiefs, and surgical dressings.

 SARS-CoV-2 was found to be viable on various surfaces from 4 to 72 hours under laboratory conditions.
 On porous surfaces, studies report inability to detect viable virus within minutes to hours; on non-porous surfaces, viable virus can be detected for days to weeks.
-However, further research called into question the accuracy of such tests, instead finding fomite transmission of SARS-Cov-2 in real world settings is extremely rare if not impossible.
+However, further research called into question the relevance of such tests, instead finding fomite transmission of SARS-Cov-2 in real world settings is extremely rare when standard cleaning procedure are followed.

-Contact with aerosolized virus (large droplet spread) generated via talking, sneezing, coughing, or vomiting, or contact with airborne virus that settles after disturbance of a contaminated fomite (e.g. shaking a contaminated blanket).
+Contact with aerosolized virus (large droplet spread) generated via talking, sneezing, coughing, or vomiting, toilet flushing & produced toilet plume or contact with airborne virus that settles after disturbance of a contaminated fomite (e.g. shaking a contaminated blanket).
 During the first 24 hours, the risk can be reduced by increasing ventilation and waiting as long as possible before entering the space (at least several hours, based on documented airborne transmission cases), and using personal protective equipment (including any protection needed for the cleaning and disinfection products) to reduce risk.

 The 2007 research showed that the influenza virus was still active on stainless steel 24 hours after contamination.
 Though on hands it survives only for five minutes, the constant contact with a fomite almost certainly means catching the infection.
 Transfer efficiency depends not only on surface, but mainly on pathogen type.
 For example, avian influenza survives on both porous and non-porous materials for 144 hours.

+Smallpox was long supposed to be transmitted either by direct contact or by fomites.
+However A. R. Rao’s careful researches in the 1960s, before smallpox was declared extinct, found little truth in the traditional belief that smallpox can be spread at a distance through infected clothing or bedding.
+He concluded that it normally invaded via the lungs.
+Rao recognized that the virus can be detected on inanimate objects, and therefore might in some cases be transmitted by them, but he concluded that “smallpox is still an inhalation disease ... the virus has to enter through the nose by inhalation".